a-morales/kwm/README.md

 By doing this, the user may change hotkeys without having to restart *Kwm*.

 To make *Kwm* start automatically on login, update line 9 of kwm.plist to be the full path of the executable
 on your machine.
-With that change, just link the plist file via `ln -sf full/path/to/kwm.plist ~/Library/LaunchAgents`.
+With that change, link the plist file `ln -sf full/path/to/kwm.plist ~/Library/LaunchAgents`.
 Then logout/login to have Kwm start automatically.

 This will also cause *Kwm* to restart itself when terminated, and no longer requires anything